cse-labs/res-edge-labs/labs/beta-labs/res-edge-labs/kustomize/README.md

 ## Prerequsite

 - The Res-Edge Data Service needs to be deployed first for this lab.
-Go to [Deploy Res-Edge lab](../deploy-res-edge/README.md#deploy-data-service) for steps on how to deploy the data.
+  - Go to [Deploy Res-Edge lab](../deploy-res-edge/README.md#deploy-data-service) for steps on how to deploy the data service.

 ```bash